-Can games seep into the political, social, and cultural realms of life?
+Can games seep into life’s political, social, and cultural realms?
 Across projects that fuse game development, filmmaking within game engines, LARP (live-action role play), and more, Mario Mu interrogates this question.
-The Croatian-born artist now lives in Berlin, where he conducts research about games, labor, and memory.
+The Croatian-born artist now lives in Berlin, where he researches games, labor, and memory.
 After a career illustrating for commercial brands such as Doodle Jump and publishing with Gestalten, Mario continues his independent creative practice, with all projects he thinks of as ‘extended gaming platforms.’

 In this talk, we spoke with Mario about his process in designing games and live-action role-play experiences, how he incorporates research on politics and labor into his creative practice, and shifting from commercial work to a personal practice situated in the fine-art world.